AbdelStark/l402-shield/README.md

 # L402 Shield

-A retro arcade-style web application that demonstrates the L402 protocol (Lightning HTTP 402) by integrating Lightning Network payments into a fun, nostalgic interface.
+A web application that demonstrates the L402 protocol (Lightning HTTP 402) by integrating Lightning Network payments into a fun, nostalgic interface.

 Try it out at [https://l402-shield.starknetonbitcoin.com](https://l402-shield.starknetonbitcoin.com).